-The fact that there initially appears to be as much 'abstract category' information in ITC as PFC (Fig. 3) raises several questions about ITC's role in categorization.
-One of the simplest explanations for the presence of abstract category information in ITC is that despite the morph paradigm used, the prototype images from the same category are more visually similar to each other than they are to the images from the other category (i.e., the 3 cat prototype images are more similar to each other than they are to the dog prototype images).
-If this were the case, then the classifier would be able to generalize across images from different prototypes from the same category based purely on visual information, which could explain the results (Sigala and Logothetis 2002).
+prototype images from the same category are more visually similar to each other than they are to the images from the other category (i.e., the 3 cat prototype images are more similar to each other than they are to the dog prototype images).
+If this was the case, then the classifier would be able to generalize across images from different prototypes from the same category based purely on visual information, which could explain the results (Sigala and Logothetis 2002).
 Analyses using a computational model of object recognition described in Serre et al. (2007) indeed suggest that prototype images are slightly more similar to each other than to prototypes from the opposite category.
 However, the level of similarity seems to be weaker than what is observed in the neural data.
 A direct test of whether visual image properties is giving rise to our findings could be done by running the same DMC experiment but using a different category boundary as was previously done for PFC (Freedman et al. 2001).

-If indeed there is abstract category information in ITC that is not due to visual cues, this suggests that there is a 'supervised' learning signal in ITC that is causing neurons in ITC to respond similarly to stimuli from the same category.
-One possible source of this supervised learning signal is that, during the course of the sample presentation, PFC extracts category information from the signals arising in ITC and feeds this category information back to ITC (Tomita et al. 1999).
-However, with the resolution of our analyses, we could not detect any clear latency differences between the category information arising in PFC and ITC (see Fig. S8).
+If indeed there is abstract category information in ITC that is not due to visual cues, this suggests that there is a "supervised" learning signal in ITC that is causing neurons in ITC to respond similarly to stimuli from the same category.
+One possible source of this supervised learning signal is that during the course of the sample presentation, PFC extracts category information from the signals arising in ITC and feeds this category information back to ITC (Tomita et al. 1999).
+However, with the resolution of our analyses, we could not detect any clear latency differences between the category information arising in PFC and ITC (see Supplemental Fig. S8).
 Given that there could be a single synapse between neurons in these two brain areas, the latency differences could be too small to detect (Ungerleider et al. 1989).
 Alternatively, ITC could have acquired abstract category information during the course of the monkey being trained in the task.
-In this scenario, which is similar to the model proposed by Risenhuber and Poggio (2000), the activity of 'lower level' neurons that are selective to individual visual features present in particular stimuli are pooled together by 'higher level' neurons through a supervised learning signal enabling these 'higher level' neurons to respond similarly to all members of a given category irrespective of the visual similarity of individual members of the category.
-It should be noted that more recent models (e.g., (Serre et al. 2007)) propose a supervised learning signal is only present in PFC, while the presence of abstract category information in ITC suggests this supervised learning signal might be organizing the response properties of neurons earlier in the visual hierarchy (Mogami and Tanaka 2006); however these models could be easily modified to incorporate a supervised learning signal in stages before PFC.
+In this scenario, which is similar to the model proposed by Risenhuber and Poggio (2000), the activity of "lower level" neurons that are selective to individual visual features present in particular stimuli are pooled together by "higher level" neurons through a supervised learning signal enabling these higher level neurons to respond similarly to all members of a given category irrespective of the visual similarity of individual members of the category.
+It should be noted that more recent models (e.g., Serre et al. 2007) propose a supervised learning signal is only present in PFC, while the presence of abstract category information in ITC suggests this supervised learning signal might be organizing the response properties of neurons earlier in the visual hierarchy (Mogami and Tanaka 2006); however these models could be easily modified to incorporate a supervised learning signal in stages before PFC.
 Because these monkeys have had an extensive amount of experience with these stimuli, it is also possible that a consolidation process has occurred when the monkey learned the task.
 For category grouping behavior that occurs on shorter time scales, it is possible that category signals would only be found in PFC.